marcospereirampj/docker-python3-gunicorn-psycopg2/README.md

-# docker-gunicorn-python3
-Base image - Docker with Gunicorn and Postgres Client
+# Docker with Python3, Gunicorn and Postgres Client

+Base image for the Django project with PostgreSQL and Gunicorn (does not include, PostgreSQL server).

+# Author

+Marcos Pereira (marcospereira.mpj@gmail.com)